 If your purpose is to take a stock photo and use it on your merchandise to sell, you need an extended license.
 This includes gift cards, calendars, ceramic mugs, or any piece of physical merchandise that photo that you sell.

 Adobe Directs You to Fotolia.

 When you need an extended license, Adobe directs you to Fotolia.
 Back in December 2014, Adobe bought Fotolia for $800 million cash.
 This enabled Adobe to enter the stock photo market.
-In June 2015, they came out with Adobe Stock.
+In June 2015, they came out with Adobe Stock free trial.
 That means that Adobe’s library and Fotolia’s library are the same.
 In fact, when you go to the Fotolia website, you’ll notice that, in the upper left corner, you’ll see the Adobe logo – indicating that they’re owned by them.
 If you need an extended license, Fotolia has the mechanics to make it happen – Adobe does not.
 In fact, when you inquire about an extended license, Adobe will direct you to the Fotolia website to complete the transaction.